nitishvu/angular2-login-seed/README.md

 ## Overview

-This repository contains code for *two* applications:
+This repository contains code for ***two*** applications:

- - The Angular app which gets served by the [angular-cli](https://github.com/angular/angular-cli) via `npm start` on `localhost:4200`
+ - The Angular app which gets served by the [angular-cli](https://github.com/angular/angular-cli) via `ng serve` on `localhost:4200`
  - The Express server on which the Angular app depends which is served via `npm run express-dev` or `npm run express-prod` on `localhost:5000`

 **It is only necessary to run the Angular app locally** to get up and running.
 This is because by default the Angular app depends on the remote Express server which has been deployed on Heroku.
 There is no need for you worry about setting up OAuth accounts, SQL Databases, or remote servers.
 This stuff is only necessary if you wish to change the API to be your own.
 Steps for this can be found in the [Customizing Express server](#customizing-express-server) section.

 ## TL;DR Get started now

-Make sure you have `angular-cli` installed globally `npm install -g angular-cli`.
+Make sure you have `angular-cli` installed globally `npm install -g angular-cli@latest`.

 ```sh
 # Fork or clone this repo